 Social norms, gender roles, beliefs about one's own capacity, and assets, as well as communities and countries, determine the opportunities available to women and men, and their ability to take advantage of them (2012).

-This article describes a review of 58 evaluation studies of programs with men and boys in sexual and reproductive health (including HIV prevention, treatment, care, and support); father involvement; gender-based violence; maternal, newborn and child health; and gender socialization more broadly (2010).
+This article describes a review of 58 evaluation studies of programs with men and boys in reproductive health (including HIV prevention, treatment, care, and support); father involvement; gender-based violence; maternal, newborn and child health; and gender socialization more broadly (2010).

 The purpose of this strategy is to help PEPFAR country teams and implementing partners (a) develop country and regional operational plans (COPs and ROPs), (b) design programs that integrate gender issues and (c) work to advance gender equality throughout the HIV continuum of prevention, care, treatment, and support.
 All HIV programs should identify gender-related issues and take concrete steps to address them throughout the program cycle (2013).